Fulufjället National Park: Tourism

 The park is the southernmost of Sweden's mountain parks, and so closest of these parks to the majority of the country's population.
 It welcomed 53,000 visitors in 2003 (of which 80% arrived in the summer), which is an increase of about 40% compared to 2001, before the creation of the national park.
 About a third of these visitors are from outside Sweden, mainly from Germany.
 The main motivation of these visits is waterfall at Njupeskär, the tallest waterfall in Sweden at 93 m, 70 m of which are free fall.
 The damage from a great storm in 1997, still visible not far from the waterfall, is also an important point of interest for the tourists.
 The park's main entrance, with parking, is situated near these two sites.
 Near this entrance you can find the park's visitor center, which has exhibits on the nature of the park and is the departure point for guided tours.
 It is also the starting point of many of the trails of the park, the park having 140 km of hiking trails.
 Among these trails, one can note a part of the Södra Kungsleden (Sälen-Storlien, totaling 350 km).

 The short hike (between 1 and 3 hours) is the most common activity, but a non-negligible proportion of visitors go on longer hikes (several days), which is particularly true of the German visitors.
 In winter, skiing is possible, but it is however relatively little popular due to the lack of dedicated trails.
 Ice climbing is also practiced on Njupeskär.
 Fishing is also allowed, upon the purchase of a permit.

 Fulufjället in popular culture

 The children's song Mors lilla Olle by Alice Tegnér is set in the forests of Fulufjället.
 Its story is inspired by a real event: during the winter of 1850–1851, four children were playing in the forest.
 One of them, Jon, was just one and a half.
 They met a bear and its cub.
 Jon crawled to the bear, who caressed him and fed him berries.
 When the toddler's mother arrived, she screamed, which made the bears flee.
 The little boy had thought that the bears were big black dogs.

+A KLM Boeing 777-300 is named after Fulufjället National Park.